nplrkn/alsoran/documentation/howto/free5GC-testing.md

 - in terminal 1, `kill $(jobs -p)` to terminate the free5GC network functions that are running in the background
 - `sudo service mongodb stop` to terminate MongoDB.

-You may also want to revert the gnbdu-sim Cargo.toml, e.g. `git checkout -- gnbdu-sim/Cargo.toml`.
+You may also want to revert the mock-du Cargo.toml, e.g. `git checkout -- mock-du/Cargo.toml`.